MichaelMelkonian/BSA_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#Running the program steps:
+1. Open angular_a8 folder
+2. In command line typ `node server.js`
+3. Open localhost:3000
+4. Click on search to execute business search
+5. Make booking and check bookings route to see if it has executed.